Here’s a weird question: Would earphones tie up in space?

 Additionally, wireless earbuds such as the two above, can conveniently access both the Google voice assistant and Siri, allowing you to make quick searches and directly respond to texts.

 Another major factor tipping the scale in favor of wireless ear buds is how convenient they are to carry around.
-Most Bluetooth wireless ear buds come in compact cases with an in built charge system.
+Most BT wireless ear buds come in compact cases with an in built charge system.

 The Noise Shots X1 Air is one such example.
 The case holding the ear buds provides an additional 10 hours of battery life, on top of the existing 5 hours provided by the ear buds themselves.